CONGRATULATIONS TO 2020 RECIPIENT

 “I wanted to take a moment to extend my most sincere thanks to ACRM for choosing our paper for the 2020 ACRM Elizabeth and Sidney Licht Award.
 I would also extend heartfelt gratitude to my coauthors and funding agencies (CoHSTAR and NCMRR) for supporting this study.
 This will encourage other early career researchers to conduct health service and policy research in the field of rehabilitation.” —Amit Kumar

-ABOUT AMIT KUMAR
+ABOUT FIRST AUTHOR, AMIT KUMAR

 Dr. Amit Kumar is an Assistant Professor in the Department of Physical Therapy and Center for Health Equity Research at Northern Arizona University.
 Dr. Kumar is a clinical research scientist with expertise in health services and policy research.
 Dr. Kumar teaches a class on Clinical Epidemiology and Population Health to graduate students at Northern Arizona University.
 He is also adjunct faculty at Brown University School of Public Health.
 Dr. Kumar’s studies health care disparities, with emphasis on quality of care in the post-acute settings and effects of social determinants of health on patient outcomes in older adults.